Huotes/CommitMaker/README.md

 Chuck Norris won super bowls VII and VIII singlehandedly before unexpectedly retiring to pursue a career in ass-kicking.

 Never look a gift Chuck Norris in the mouth, because he will bite your damn eyes off.

+Thousands of years ago Chuck Norris came across a bear.
+It was so terrified that it fled north into the arctic.
+It was also so terrified that all of its decendents now have white hair.